Planning to visit Petra the lost city in Jordan? A great choice when visiting Jordan and a popular one as well. Can you allow at least 3 days?

 Are you on Pinterest?
 We are at To Travel Too and we have many travel-related boards check us out at Pinterest.
 If you enjoyed our article why not pin it to your board.

 To Travel Too Travel Shop – What To Wear In Petra

-We recommend a good pair of walking shoes, hat, sunscreen and plenty of water.
-Also a scarf would come in handy for the dust storms that develop during the day.
+We recommend a good pair of walking shoes, a hat, sunscreen and plenty of water.
+Also, a scarf would come in handy for the dust storms that develop during the day.
 Check out our travel shop we have the products that we have suggested.